RonanMc99/coachs-plan/README.md

 - to allow users to purchase and gain access to these plans without my intervention
 - to upload text and image content which is beneficial to my customer
 - to add examples of completed plans and worksheets
-- Publish my blog posts to encourage and inform users, and also begin to build a relationship with prospective clients.
+- Publish my blog posts to encourage and educate users, and also begin to build a relationship with prospective clients.
 They can "see what I'm about" and perhaps choose to purchase one of my plans
 - Provide a way to register for a new account
 - Provide a way to contact me via the site